Bund yields set for one of the biggest weekly rises in 2016

 German 10-year Bund yields, the benchmark for

-percent on Friday.
-They were still up 9.1 basis points on the
+0.23 percent on Friday.
+They were still up 9.5 basis points on

 Bunds are now further away from the record low of 0.05